 A Parent Occupational Survey is sent home to parents of all students enrolled at Harper Elementary School to identify migrant children.
-Returned forms are reviewed by school personnel to determine if any student qualifies to receive additional services under Title I, Part C. Additionally, the Student Residency Form is sent home by all students enrolled in the school.
+Returned forms are reviewed by school personnel and then submitted to the Director of Federal Programs to determine if any student qualifies to receive additional services under Title I, Part C. Additionally, the Student Residency Form is sent home by all students enrolled in the school.
 This form is also used to determine if any student qualifies for supplemental services under the McKinney-Vento Act.